Removing bad fuel from the marine fuel tank helps stop fuel contamination and prevents a boat engine from getting damaged.

-- A fuel suction pump: This will help pump out the bad fuel from the boat fuel tank.
+- A fuel suction pump: A manual or motorized suction pump will help pump out the bad fuel from the boat fuel tank

-- A pair of gloves: This is to protect skin from any chemical irritants.
+- A pair of gloves: This is to protect your skin from any chemical irritants

 With these products, you will be able to safely dispose of bad and dirty fuel.

-Get a fuel suction pump, a pair of gloves, a certified sealable container and some boat fuel tank cleaner to safely remove bad fuel from boat fuel tank.
+Get a fuel suction pump, a pair of gloves, a certified sealable container, and some boat fuel tank cleaner to safely remove bad fuel from the boat fuel tank.

 Professional Fuel Removal Service

-Hiring a professional boat fuel removal service will:
+Hiring a professional boat fuel tank cleaning service will: